RevvSpark Client Terms & Legal Policies

 Intellectual Property Rights

-Supplier agrees that any and all deliverables, plans, specifications, documentation, and other materials delivered to Customer under the Proposal/SOW, excluding all development ideas, concepts, know-how, techniques, inventions, or discoveries developed by Supplier, are and shall be the property of Client.
+Supplier agrees that any and all deliverables, plans, specifications, documentation, and other materials delivered to Client under the Proposal, excluding all development ideas, concepts, know-how, techniques, inventions, or discoveries developed by Supplier, are and shall become the property of Client, upon final payment for the work.

 Supplier’s original Intellectual Property, including templates, worksheets, guides, walkthroughs, diagrams, inventions, videos, training, and frameworks outside of Client deliverables are and shall be the property of Supplier.